 - Ear mites can lead to infection

-– Yeast can lead to bacterial infections
+- Yeast can lead to bacterial infection

 - The ear anatomy itself may make the dog’s ears more susceptible to infections

-The symptoms of an canine ear infections include:
+Symptoms of canine ear infections

 - Rubbing ears on floors